maquadir/ImageScraping/README.md

             )
         holder.listViewItemBinding.indicator.setViewPager(holder.listViewItemBinding.viewpager)

-- We use Glide to display profile image using data binding
+- We use Glide to display profile image using data binding(Not used at the moment)

       @BindingAdapter("image")
       fun loadImage(view: ImageView, url: String) {